Serving Northwest Florida & Southern Alabama

 If you're located in the Pensacola region of Florida or in Southern Alabama, call on Schneider Farm Fence, the farm fencing experts, to install a fence that will keep your investment secure with the right materials and the highest attention to detail, while keeping prices competitive.

 Schneider Farm Fence began in the fall of 2006.
-My father, Royce, and I had a few heads of cattle and needed some fencing done on our own farm.
+My father, Royce, and I had a few head of cattle and needed some fencing done on our own farm.
 We researched the best fencing products and methods and began implementing them on our own farm.
 This gave us the idea of constructing custom ag fencing as an alternative to our row crop farming occupation.
 We soon learned of a neighbor that needed some farm fence built, so we eagerly accepted the project.
 After a couple of years of fencing part-time, we made the plunge and have been dedicated to ag fencing ever since...

 POSTS We get all of our line posts custom treated to .60CCA vs the standard .40CCA.
 This gives the post 50% more treatment than normal to ensure they last as long as possible.
 Most utility poles are treated to the same .60CCA.
 We drive all of our posts into the ground with a skid steer mounted post driver.
 This results in a much stronger tighter post than digging a hole.
 This eliminates the need for concrete and waiting for it to cure.